-Permanent residency is a status granted by Canada through one of different immigration processes.
+Permanent residency is a status Canada grants through one of the different immigration processes.
 Permanent residents of Canada remain citizens of other countries.
 They are not Canadian citizens.

 Refugees who come to Canada through a resettlement program (Private Sponsorship of Refugees Program or Government-Assisted Refugees Program) become permanent residents when they arrive in Canada.
 Therefore, they have the same rights and duties as any other permanent resident of Canada.